-- Register for ENVS 603 Dissertation Credits; you need a total of 18 to graduate - By the end of week 10 of spring term: Submit the report on your annual advising meeting signed by your advisor.
+- Register for ENVS 603 Dissertation Credits; you need a total of 18 to graduate - By the end of week 10 of the spring term: Submit the report on your annual advising meeting, signed by your advisor.

-GRADUATE SCHOOL INFORMATION AND REQUIREMENTS
+DIVISION OF GRADUATE STUDIES INFORMATION AND REQUIREMENTS

-The Graduate School is the official source of information on university-wide graduate degree requirements.
-This section is a summary of Graduate School requirements, but check with the Graduate School web page for authoritative information.
-The Graduate School, not ENVS, determines whether or not you have met these requirements.
-In addition, they provide information on fellowships, scholarships, and research grants, and maintain a list of GE positions available from academic departments, administrative offices and special programs.
-The Graduate School is located in 170 Susan Campbell Hall.
-Contact them at phone 541-346-5129 or https://gradschool.uoregon.edu/.
-Graduate School forms are available only from the Graduate School website.
+The Division of Graduate Studies is the official source of information on university-wide graduate degree requirements.
+This section is a summary of Division of Graduate Studies requirements, but these are updated frequently; check with the Division of Graduate Studies web page for authoritative information.
+The Division of Graduate Studies, not ENVS, determines whether or not you have met these requirements.
+In addition, the Division of Graduate Studies provides information on fellowships, scholarships, and research grants, and it maintains a list of GE positions available from academic departments, administrative offices and special programs.

+The Division of Graduate Studies is located in 170 Susan Campbell Hall.
+Contact them at phone 541-346-5129 or visit:

+https://graduatestudies.uoregon.edu/academics/policies#ge-hiring

+Division of Graduate Studies forms are available only from the Division of Graduate Studies website.